 Ginseng roots contain hormone like substances that strengthen the immune system, fight stress, protect the liver, prevent memory loss, relieve hot flashes, enhance sexual desire, ease difficult childbirth, regulate blood sugar levels, lower cholesterol levels, and protect against cancer.

 Regular use of ginseng helps protect the spleen and lungs.
 Ginseng use also raises energy levels, can help stop internal bleeding, and is a remedy for diarrhea.
-For treating asthma and cough, combine with ginger and walnuts.
+For treating asthma and cough, combine with ginger.
 For treating chronic cough or weak lungs, combine with mulberry bark.
 For treating gastric ulcer pain, combine with slippery elm.

 Ginseng is considered a powerful, adaptogenic herb.
 It has properties that treat a broad spectrum of diseases.
 Benefits from using ginseng are cumulative.
 Taking the herb for several months to a year (with weekly breaks every two months) is much more effective than short term doses.

-Ginseng is sometimes used in the treatment of cardiovascular disorders and is considered a heart tonic.
+Ginseng is sometimes used in the treatment of cardiovascular disorders and is considered a heart tonic although it can raise blood pressure in some people.
 It also has a therapeutic effect on recurrent viral infections like HIV.

-Regular use of ginseng protects against radiation, heavy metals, and air born pollution.
+Regular use of ginseng helps protect against radiation, heavy metals, and air born pollution.